Please select a Make and Model

 Mobile phone insurance at Gadget Cover

 Our marvellous gadgets are useful around the clock for both business and pleasure.
 That’s why Gadget Cover arranges to protect your valuable devices from common issues such as accidental damage, liquid damage, theft, breakdown and unauthorised usage.
+In the chance that you may have liquid damage, check out our blog on how to spot the signs of water damage on your phone.

 For an additional premium, policies can also cover your important tech against loss.